6 Ways to Customize Bible Journey for your Group

 Many groups have the most success with incorporating a variety of elements in their sessions.
 Rather than focusing on just In the Text or In Front of the Text sections, for example, strive to include a variety of the lesson elements within your discussion.
 Ask open-ended questions that invite group members to share what struck them from the lesson, what they found the most interesting, or what questions they had after completing the lesson from that week.
 It’s also a good idea to prepare some questions about the key points you want your group to take away from that week’s lesson to be sure your group has a chance to discuss them.

 Ready to get started with Bible Journey for your group?
-Our one-month free trial for church leaders allows you to access all of our course content and decide how to customize Bible Journey for your group.
+Our two-week free trial allows you to access all of our course content and decide how to customize Bible Journey for your group.
 Start your free trial today!